-When you’re eating out or making a supermarket purchase, remember the milk in your coffee, ice cream or the cheese in your sandwich is unlikely to be grassfed/hormone free unless it says so.
+When you’re eating out or making a supermarket purchase, remember that the milk in your coffee and ice cream—or the cheese in your sandwich—is unlikely to be grass-fed or hormone-free unless indicated.